SWE-Exp: Experience-Driven Software Issue Resolution: Experimental Setup

 \subsection{Implementation Details}

-We implement \approach by extending the SWE-Search~\cite{antoniades2024swesearch} framework with our components, without using its testbed.
-We employ \texttt{DeepSeek-V3-0324}~\cite{deepseek-ai2025deepseekv3} as our agent model, configuring the agent with a temperature of 0.7 and limit the number of iterations to 20, while the remaining configurations follow SWE-Search~\cite{antoniades2024swesearch}.
-We additionally set the maximum number of finished nodes to 2, meaning that the agent will stop early once two patches are successfully generated, even if the 20 iterations have not been reached.
-Due to space limitations, additional hyperparameters and prompts are provided in the supplementary material.
-For experience retrieval, we compute cosine similarity based on embeddings generated by the Multilingual-E5-Large model\footnote{\url{https://huggingface.co/intfloat/multilingual-e5-large-instruct}}.
-During retrieval, we first identify the top $N=10$ issues that are most relevant in terms of error type based on cosine similarity.
+We implement \approach by extending the SWE-Search~\cite{antoniades2024swesearch} framework with our components.
+We employ both \texttt{DeepSeek-V3-0324}~\cite{deepseek-ai2025deepseekv3} and \texttt{Claude-4-Sonnet}~\cite{anthropic2025claude4} as our agent models.
+For \texttt{DeepSeek-V3-0324}, the agent is configured with a temperature of 0.7 and a maximum of 20 iterations, while the remaining configurations follow SWE-Search~\cite{antoniades2024swesearch}.
+We further set the maximum number of finished nodes to 2, so that the agent stops early once two patches are successfully generated.
+For \texttt{Claude-4-Sonnet}, we directly follow the SWE-Search~\cite{antoniades2024swesearch} setup.
+Due to space limitations, additional hyperparameters and prompts are provided in the replication package\footnote{https://anonymous.4open.science/r/SWE-Exp-6FEA}.

+During the experience collection phase, we run SWE-Search on the SWE-Bench-Verified benchmark, collect the resulting trajectories, and extract structured experiences from them.

+During experience retrieval, we first identify the top $N=10$ issues that are most relevant in terms of error type based on cosine similarity.
 Subsequently, a dedicated reranking agent evaluates these candidates and selects $k=1$ most applicable experience to guide the current resolution process.
-During the experience collection phase, the instructor-assistant agents are executed once to gather experiences from historical trajectories.
-In the experience reuse phase, when handling a specific instance, experiences originating from the same repository as that instance are excluded from the retrieval process to prevent data leakage.
+We compute cosine similarity based on embeddings generated by the Multilingual-E5-Large model\footnote{\url{https://huggingface.co/intfloat/multilingual-e5-large-instruct}}.
+To prevent data leakage, we exclude all experiences originating from the same code repository and generated after the target instance.